aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/addgroupshape/_index.md

 ## AddGroupShape() {#addgroupshape}

-Creates a new GroupShape and adds it to the end of the collection.
-GroupShape frame size and position will be fitted to content when new shape will be added into the GroupShape.
+Creates a new empty group shape and adds it to the end of the shape collection.
+The group’s frame will automatically adjust to fit any shapes added to it.

 ```csharp
 public IGroupShape AddGroupShape()